sozidatel79/login-page/README.md

 Apache
 --------------------------------------
-1.Configure you virtual host run content from root folder(.htaccess will do the rest), or put the content of backend folder to place you preffer.
+1.Configure you virtual host run content from root folder(.htaccess will do the rest).

 DB
 --------------------------------------